joaomdsg/go_island_adventure_challenge/README.md

 If ye find yourself in such a pickle, then by all means, let the 'buried_treasure' guide your way.
 But tread lightly, and remember: every challenge solved by your own wits is a victory against the unpredictable seas of coding.
 So, keep sailing, keep exploring, and make every line of code your own adventure! ⚓️🌊

 Alright, that's enough chit-chat.
 Time to dive into the challenges and start your Island Adventure Challenge.
 Good luck, and happy coding, explorer! 🏝😎

+## Contributing 🍹

+Feel like adding a challenge or improving something?
+Awesome!
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for a quick guide on how to contribute.
+We welcome pull requests like a beach bar welcomes thirsty explorers. 🍍